Top 10 PLM Requirements for the Future of Work

 You can’t manage what you don’t know.
 Dashboards and BI offer at-a-glance insights (charts, graphics, summary reports) into key performance indicators (KPI).
 Armed with this information, decision-makers can focus on managing the business, not searching for and waiting for data.
 With integrated PLM, these dashboards can reveal KPI such as the percentage of styles that have been completed for an upcoming collection, how many samples are approved and many other actionable insights.

 When your PLM solution tracks the flow of information and milestone activities along your entire critical path and seasonal calendars, you benefit from clearer visibility to the status of designs, styles, samples and deliveries.
 Leaders can count on exception management to highlight issues that might need attention.
 Then, the company doesn’t lose cycle time sending individual emails, texts or calls to confirm status.
 The future of work will demand greater efficiency from every associate, from the C suite to the production floor.
 Teams are being asked to do more with less, and they need technologies to help direct their attention to issues that need their attention most.

 #10 Requirement: Support for Emerging Technologies

 With restrictions on the movement of people, more fashion brands and retailers are turning to 3D visualization and 3D virtual sampling technologies.
 It’s important for the files and communications from these 3D tools to be integrated with and supported by the PLM platform.
 Then teams are better able to keep data centralized, connected and cohesive, and they can avoid silos, side conversations and one-to-one transactions that later can cause confusion and delays.

 How do these 10 PLM requirements compare with your organization’s priorities and vision for the future of work?
-Contact CGS today to learn how our PLM solution, available stand alone or as part of the BlueCherry® suite, can help your business be prepared to compete and succeed.
+DOWNLOAD NOW the Moving Up the PLM Maturity Curve e-guide to learn how a PLM solution can help your business be prepared to compete and succeed.